-Girls in Science is an after school, science enrichment program for girls in Eagle County School District elementary schools in 3rd through 5th grades.
-The program was developed to address a national trend of girls falling academically behind in science classes by their middle and high school years.
-The core purpose of the program is to foster a love of learning in STEM subjects and inspire young women to take an interest in STEM fields of study in the future.
+Girls in Science addresses a long-standing national trend of girls falling behind academically in science classes in their middle and high school years.
+Women and girls still grapple with bias in historically male-dominated fields.
+The core purpose of the program is to spark a love of learning and inspire young women to confidently pursue their passions.

 The Girls in Science program is generously underwritten by, The Harvey Family Foundation, The Scrooby Foundation and the Xcel Energy Foundation.

 Sign Up for the 2023-2024 GiS School Year